gggraph/Cyber_Cave/README.md

   <img src=git-content/highligh3.gif />
 </p>

+# CyberCave

-CyberCave is a multiplayer experience in VR where users can walk, chat, paint togethers in a persistant world
+CyberCave is a multiplayer experience in VR where users can walk, chat, paint togethers in a persistant world.
+Project was launched by Esad Orléans.

 ## Networking and Avatar